amirkhojasteh70/Arc-Blog/README.md

-      Guest Post: The New Era of Agentic Commerce, Highlights from the Arc Hackathon Arc x Elliptic: Blockchain analytics and monitoring for compliance-first Arc apps Across is live on Arc Testnet: day-one crosschain transfers for builders
+      Guest Post: The New Era of Agentic Commerce, Highlights from the Arc Hackathon Arc x Elliptic: Blockchain analytics and monitoring for compliance-first Arc apps Across is live on Arc Testnet: day-one crosschain transfers for builders Money's second act runs on Arc
+Arc x Chainlink: Data and cross-chain infrastructure for Arc builders Arc x Alchemy: Alchemy Integrates with Arc
+Arc x QuickNode: Arc RPC infrastructure you can actually ship on